In this article, I’m going to share the best lenses for jewelry photography.

-Sony’s G series lenses are decent build glass with great optical quality.
+Sony’s G series lenses are decent built glass with great optical quality.
 This particular lens is designed for the Sony E-mount camera system.

 The fast f/2.8 aperture is useful in a wide number of lighting situations.
 It also offers the potential to create some stunning bokeh.

-Sometimes the lens hunts for focus across its entire focusing length.
-Both in the case of subjects which are far away or very close or it does not have enough contrast to lock focus on to.
+Occasionally, the lens hunts for focus across its entire focusing length.
+Both in the case of subjects which are far away or very close, or it does not have enough contrast to lock focus on to.
 This can consume a lot of time but when shooting macro, as would be the case with jewelry photography, manual focusing is recommended anyway.